 Lille sits close to the border of Belgium, less than a 2-hour train ride north of Paris.

-Located in the centre of Lille in the old town is Neuve street, a teeny tiny pedestrian street that takes 2 minutes to walk from one end to the other.
+Located in Lille’s centre in the old town is Neuve Street, a teeny tiny pedestrian street that takes 2 minutes to walk from one end to the other.

-But size doesn’t matter because although the shopping is limited on this street, there is a large square at one end of the street: La Grande place aka Place Charles de Gaule.
+But size doesn’t matter because although the shopping is limited on this street, there is a large square at one end: La Grande Place, aka Place Charles de Gaule.

 Europe’s biggest flea market

-The annual Lille flea market is the largest flea market in Europe, boasting 100 km of stalls, 10,000 exhibitors and attracts over 2.5 million visitors.
-Some say it is the oldest too since traces of the old flea market can be traced back to the 12th century.
+The annual Lille flea market is the largest in Europe, boasting 100 km of stalls, 10,000 exhibitors, and over 2.5 million visitors.
+Some say it is the oldest, which can be traced back to the 12th century.